shubuupawar/BrochureAI/README.md

 ✅ Event & Conference Materials

 ## 🤝 Contributing
 Contributions are welcome!
 Feel free to submit issues, pull requests, or suggestions.

-## 📜 License
-This project is licensed under the MIT License.

 ## 📞 Contact
-For any queries, reach out at [your.email@example.com](mailto:your.email@example.com).
+For any queries, reach out at (shubhampawar2809@gmail.com).